Orange-OpenSource/a11y-guidelines/src/en/articles/watch-april-may-2022.md

 # Digital accessibility watch April-May 2022
 You've lost the force and when you are involved in A11y, you know this feeling, aren't you... turn around and have a look: https://uxdesign.cc/regaining-your-accessibility-spark-a182eee9e8e6
-- A final call for comments for Synchronization Accessibility User Requirements (SAUR): https://lists.w3.org/Archives/Public/public-wai -announce/2022AprJun/0001.html
+- A final call for comments for Synchronization Accessibility User Requirements (SAUR): https://lists.w3.org/Archives/Public/public-wai-announce/2022AprJun/0001.html
-The W3c has& launched a New ARIA Authoring Practices Guide website, it's really a good source of clear informations: https://www.w3.org/WAI/ARIA/apg/
+The W3c has launched a New ARIA Authoring Practices Guide website, it's really a good source of clear informations: https://www.w3.org/WAI/ARIA/apg/
 We continue our journey in the a11y overlays, an excellent response from a questioned expert, to read (in): https://adrianroselli.com/2022/04/my-cease-desist-from-audioeye .html
 And some new s on WCAG 2.2, it seems to be pushed back to September 2022, here's why: https://www.deque.com/blog/why-wcag-2-2-is-still-in-the-oven/
 - and another update on WCAG 2.2 and 3.0: https://www.linkedin.com/pulse/wcag-22-3-status-updates-rachael-bradley-montgomery/